AstraKode/BlockchainEdu/README.md

 ### Subsection 1.4: Tools

 Blockchain explorers are tools to view and explore all the information on a blockchain including, transactions, blocks, addresses, and network metrics.
+Its useful to think of Different blockchains as seperate unconnected "islands".
+Some have bridges to other islands and others do not.
+Its important to recognize that interoperability is a siginficant factor to app development and blockchain usage.
+Ethereum virtual machine (EVM) are blockchains coded using the solidity programming language.
+Eth also uses this and therefore there exists a high degree of compatability across EVM blockchains.
+EVM blockchains are still unique but interoperability is a lot easier and smoother.
+SOL and BTC for instance are not EVM and require dedicated and seperate app and smartcontract development.
+Yet in principle most blockchains are analogous to one another, thus familarity with one suffices.

 Ethereum (ETH)
 [EthScan](https://etherscan.io/)